openxla/stablehlo/docs/implementation_progress.md

 provide new implementations where none exist.

-This live document is for the developers to track the progress on various aspects of the implementation - pretty-printing, verification, shape inference, specification, interpreter etc.
+This live document is for the developers to track the progress on various aspects of the implementation - pretty printing, verification, type inference, specification, interpreter etc.

 ### How to use it

-The progress of a stableHLO op, as mentioned in the corresponding row, on a particular implementation aspect, as mentioned in the corresponding column, is tracked using one of the following tracking labels:
+The progress of a StableHLO op, as mentioned in the corresponding row, on a particular implementation aspect, as mentioned in the corresponding column, is tracked using one of the following tracking labels: